myflowpl/angular-modals/README.md

     // handle error
 });
 ```
-why not treat the modals the same way, lets say you want to edit the profile inside the modal, so the operation should be as simple as:
+Why not treat the modals the same way.
+Lets say you want to edit the profile inside the modal.
+The operation should be as simple as:
 ```javascript
 $modals.open('user-edit', {profile_id: 1}).then(function(profile){
     // handle success